nRibasMercau/todo-tui/README.md

 # Todo TUI

-A basic TUI todo app built in Rust and powered by [Ratatui](https://ratatui.rs/).
+A humble TUI todo app for vim enthusiasts, built in Rust and powered by [Ratatui](https://ratatui.rs/).

 ## Status